by Lorenzo del Marmol – Co-Founder & Manager @ World of Digits

 6 – Set realistic expectations

-7 – Engage employees in both creative and non-creative endeavours
+7 – Engage employees in both creative and non-creative endeavors

 Establishing creative empowerment in the workforce is highly possible and beneficial for an organisation.
 If you lead an empowered group of employees, you are also assured that they will be happy and satisfied with their working environment and culture.
 This breeds better company performance and increases company retention… To empower your employees through creativity, remember: